The 42nd GST council meeting was held on 5 October 2020. Finance Minister, Smt. Nirmala Sitharaman chaired the meeting.

 - Resolve the IGST devolution issue of 2017-18.
 For this, it is decided that INR 24,000 crores that have to be paid to few states (that had received a lesser amount earlier) will be paid by mid-October 2020.
 However, for now, it is decided that the states that were paid in excess will not be asked to repay the amount.
 The adjustment will be made in the future.

-The council will meet again on 12 October 2020 for a brief discussion on the options available to meet the compensation gap.
+for a brief discussion on the options available to meet the compensation gap.
 The options presented to the states in the 41st GST council meeting are modified based on the inputs received from various states.
 These suggested changes include:

 - Increase of the borrowing amount under option 1 from INR 97,000 crore INR 1,10,000 crores.